Hakuba Activities & Tours

 Japanese Snow Monkeys

-Make sure you have an empty memory card and fully charged batteries on your camera/phone, as there will be endless photo opportunities as the monkeys perform very cute activities such as somersaults in the water.
+The Jigokudani Monkey Park is where the 200 odd “wild” Japanese snow monkeys warm themselves in the hot springs.
+The monkeys are used to the tourists, and you’ll be able to get very close to these fascinating monkeys.
+Make sure you have fully charged batteries on your camera/phone, as there will be endless photo opportunities as the monkeys perform very cute activities such as somersaults in the water.
 There’s a 25 minute hike each way along a scenic path from the bus parking, so wear sensible shoes.

-The monkey tour is often combined with a trip to the Nagano Zenkoji Temple which is very enjoyable.
+Alternatively there are various tour operators that offer snow monkey day trips from Hakuba.
+A snow monkey tour is often combined with a trip to the Nagano Zenkoji Temple which is very enjoyable.
 This temple is designated a national treasure and has a very long history, which includes the first Buddha image brought to Japan in the 7th century.
 As to be expected, you have to take off your shoes in the temple, so wear really warm socks or you’ll get frostbite.
-You can also take a short tour under the temple which apparently provides some spiritual value, but the real fascination is walking around a small tunnel in complete darkness.
 The streets surrounding the temple demonstrate “traditional” Japanese architecture and have gorgeous lit lanterns.

 Other Sightseeing Activities